How Does a Prepaid Card Work?

 Using Prepaid Cards as an Alternative to Traditional Credit Cards

 You can get a prepaid card even if you have bad credit.
 However, as the name indicates, you can't use it unless you've prepaid money onto the card.
-Since this financial instrument doesn't actually allow you to carry a credit balance and pay later, it's not a true credit card.
+Since prepaid cards don't actually allow you to carry a credit balance and pay later, it's not a true credit card.

 How Does a Prepaid Card Work?